jgarvitj/learningdevPJP2/leveragingLocalCopy/README.md

 This is the readme explaining the benefits of using a local copy of maven.

 1.)
-Multiple projects can access same artifacts, thereby saving space.
+Multiple projects can access same artifacts, thereby saving space.\n 2.)
-2.)
 Depedency is downloaded only once, thus reduction network usage.